How do we tactically trade a biblically responsible investment portfolio?

 The purpose behind tactical trading.

 The goal behind tactical trading is to reduce the overall effect of market volatility on a portfolio.
 This is unlike a buy and hold strategy, which rides out the downturns that come with market volatility.
 Tactical trading allows us to identify volatility and respond to it.
 On the macro-scale, this means paying attention to the momentum of a stock.
 On the micro-scale, this means we can respond intraday to the day-to-day and week-to-week price movements.
-The results are generally pretty healthy for a portfolio if executed properly.
+An active and tactical approach to trading does have certain tax considerations that need to be made.
+Please consult legal or tax professionals for specific information regarding your individual situation.

 For more information, please talk to your advisor.